Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - **Default Tab (Latest)**: The default AI News tab is "Upcoming".
 Your selection (Upcoming, Released, or All) is saved to Supabase per user and restored on login.
   - **Bullish/Bearish Styling Update**: Cards now use border-only green/red accents for bullish/bearish effects (no full background fills)
   - **Upcoming Styling Update**: Upcoming news no longer uses yellow backgrounds/borders; appearance matches released news with neutral background.
 Only bullish/bearish keep green/red borders.
-  - **Impact Filter Update (Latest)**: Removed global HIGH-only filter; AI News now shows all impacts (High, Medium, Low) while keeping the same Upcoming/Released tabs and counts
+- **Impact Filter Update (Latest)**: AI News now shows only HIGH impact items.
+Upcoming/Released tabs and counts reflect HIGH impact news only.
   - **Tab Persistence Fix (Latest)**: Selecting the "All" tab no longer reverts to "Released" due to a background tab state load.
 The store now preserves locally updated sections when merging with database state to avoid race-condition overwrites.
   - **RSI Tabs Cleanup**: Removed icons from RSI Tracker tab headers for a cleaner look
   - **Timezone-Aware Timestamps (Latest)**: News timestamps now respect provided timezones (e.g., ISO like `2025-09-16T21:00:00Z`) and are displayed in the browser's local timezone.
 Legacy format `YYYY.MM.DD HH:mm:ss` is treated as UTC for consistency.